 Enrolling in a nonscience discipline may make completing dental school prerequisites difficult.
 Some universities offer pre-dental or pre-dentistry tracks, either within a larger science major or as a supplemental option to a bachelor's track.
 A pre-dental program ensures that students will fulfill dental school prerequisites, which typically consist of several credits of biology, chemistry, and physics classes.

 In some cases, dental hygienists may also seek a bachelor's degree.
 Common courses at this level include practice management, dental hygiene research, and instructional methods.
 While an accredited associate degree typically fulfills the minimum education requirements for state licensure and entry-level employment, a bachelor's can open the door to higher salaries and advanced career opportunities.

 Master's Degree in Dentistry

-No dentistry field requires a master's degree, but earning this degree can bolster dental school applications and provide career advancement opportunities.
+No dentistry fields require a master's degree, but earning this degree can bolster your dental school applications and provide career advancement opportunities.

 Students may pursue a master of science in dentistry before or after dental school.
-Earning this credential immediately after a bachelor's enhances the competitiveness of an individual's dental school application.
-Alternatively, earning the degree after dental school is common for professionals seeking increased salary options or careers in a specialization, such as orthodontics, periodontics, or endodontics.
+Earning this degree immediately after a bachelor's can enhance a dental school application.
+It can also help working professionals earn a higher salary or begin a career in a specialization, such as orthodontics, periodontics, or endodontics.